Best Smoked Queso Recipe for Every Occasion

 Optional Toppings

-Toppings can take your smoked queso to the next level.
+Toppings can take your smoked queso recipe to the next level.
 Here are a few ideas:

 1. Fresh Cilantro: Adds a burst of freshness.